-1. The above Recitals are incorporated as if fully set forth herein.

-2. All capitalized terms used herein, but not otherwise defined, shall have the meaning ascribed to them in the Stock Purchase Agreement.

-3. The Stock Purchase Agreement is hereby amended by mutual written consent of the undersigned parties pursuant to Section 11.11 of the Purchase Agreement as follows:

-a.
-Section 1.4(b)(i)(B) is amended by changing the date of "December 31, 2021" to "January 31, 2022";

-- b.
-Section 4.4(a) is amended by changing the date of "December 31, 2021" to "January 31, 2022"; - c.
-Section 7.7 is amended by changing the date of "December 31, 2021" to "January 31, 2022"; - d.
-Section 9.1(b) is amended by changing the date of "January 7, 2022" to "February 1, 2022"; and - e.
-Section 9.2(b) is amended by changing the date of "December 31, 2022" to "January 31, 2022."
+- 1. The above Recitals are incorporated as if fully set forth herein. - 2.
+All capitalized terms used herein, but not otherwise defined, shall have the meaning ascribed to them in the Stock Purchase Agreement. - 3.
+The Stock Purchase Agreement is hereby amended by mutual written consent of the undersigned parties pursuant to Section 11.11 of the Stock Purchase Agreement as follows: - a.
+Section 1.4(b)(i)(B) is amended by changing the date of "January 31, 2022" to "February 28, 2022" and by deleting the following text in its entirety: "during the Negotiation Period"; - b.
+Section 4.4(a) is amended by changing the date of "January 31, 2022" to "February 28, 2022"; - c.
+Section 7.7 is amended by changing the date of "January 31, 2022" to "February 28, 2022"; - d.
+Section 9.1(b) is amended by changing the date of "February 1, 2022" to "March 4, 2022"; and - e.
+Section 9.2(b) is amended and restated in its entirety as follows: - "(b) Termination Extension.
+Notwithstanding any other provision to the contrary, if by March 4, 2022 (i) neither of the conditions set forth in Section 7.7 have been satisfied, or (ii) the parties have not received a Pre-Closing Educational Consent of WSCUC, then either party may send a Termination Notice.
+If neither party sends a Termination Notice, the parties may negotiate a mutually agreeable extension of the Closing Date or waiver of the forgoing conditions, provided either party may send a Termination Notice at any time during such negotiations.
+If the termination is based solely on the foregoing Section 9.2(b)(i) and/or (ii), then each party's sole remedy will be the receipt of its respective portion of the Escrow Deposit per Section 9.3(c)."

+f.Exhibit A is amended by deleting the following text in its entirety: "

+Negotiation Period' has the meaning assigned to such term Section 9.2(b) of the Agreement."

 4. This Amendment will become effective as of the date first written above (the "Effective Date").
 Except as set specifically forth herein, all other terms and conditions of the Stock Purchase Agreement remain in full force and effect.
-On and after the Effective Date, each reference in the Stock Purchase Agreement to "this Agreement," "the Agreement," "the Agreement," "thereunder," "hereof," "herein," or words of like import, and each reference to the Stock Purchase Agreement in any other agreements, documents, or instruments executed and delivered pursuant to, or in connection with, the Stock Purchase Agreement will mean and be a reference to the Stock Purchase Agreement as amended by this Amendment.
+On and after the Effective Date, each reference in the Stock Purchase Agreement to "this Agreement," "the Agreement," "hereof," "herein," or words of like import, and each reference to the Stock Purchase Agreement in any other agreements, documents, or instruments executed and delivered pursuant to, or in connection with, the Stock Purchase Agreement will mean and be a reference to the Stock Purchase Agreement as amended by this Amendment.